-Visa Reforms to aid and boost Real-Estate Investments in UAE
+Visa Reforms to Aid and Boost Real-Estate Investments in UAE

-Jones also added: “The retention of HNWIs who had not previously enjoyed any security of residency and will now be able to secure a 10-year visa subject to Dh10 million worth of investment in business, is likely to be significant.
-There is likely to be an increase in foreign investments as the ability to establish ties for the medium term will attract a next generation looking for a stable location in which to base themselves, their family and establish business.
+Jones also added: “The retention of HNWIs who had not previously enjoyed any security of residency and will now be able to secure a 10-year visa subject to Dh10 million worth of investment in the business, is likely to be significant.
+There is likely to be an increase in foreign investments as the ability to establish ties for the medium term will attract the next generation looking for a stable location in which to base themselves, their family and establish a business.
 The UAE will re-establish its position as one of the most attractive destinations to investors”.